jupyter/docker-stacks/docs/maintaining/tasks.md

 - Skipped jobs still satisfy the required status checks.
-  So, before merging such a PR, **make sure** the `[FAST_BUILD]` title is appropriate for the changes made (i.e. the changes can not affect the skipped images).
+  So, before merging such a PR, **make sure** the `[FAST_BUILD]` title is appropriate for the changes made (i.e. the changes cannot affect the skipped images).
 - Changing a PR title does **not** re-trigger the checks (the workflow does not run on the `edited` activity type).
   Push a new commit or re-run the workflow jobs to refresh the checks after retitling a PR.